pgchamberlin/sommelier/notes/queries.md

     update tasting set author = 'Christelle Guibert' where author = 'C hristelle Guibert';

-    update tasting set author = '' where author in ('Rising stars','New releases','Great wine buys','Panel Tasting','Hot tip','Wine of the month','Wine of the week','Connoisseur\'s choice','Decanter choice','Decanter Fine Wine Encounter 2002','In the Decanter tasting room','Christmas choice','') or author is NULL;

-Select count of wines tasted by each taster in author column of \`tasting\`:
+    update tasting set author = ''
+      where author in (
+        'Rising stars',
+        'New releases',
+        'Great wine buys',
+        'Panel Tasting',
+        'Hot tip',
+        'Wine of the month',
+        'Wine of the week',
+        'Connoisseur\'s choice',
+        'Decanter choice',
+        'Decanter Fine Wine Encounter 2002',
+        'In the Decanter tasting room',
+        'Christmas choice',
+        ''
+      )
+      or author is NULL;

 Number of tasting notes with date: 15006

 Number of tasting notes without date (0000-00-00 00:00:00): 24595

-    mysql> select t.author, count(*) from tasting as t join wine as w on t.wine_id = w.id where author is not NULL and author <> '' and author not in ('Rising stars','New releases','Great wine buys','Panel Tasting','Hot tip','Wine of the month','Wine of the week','Connoisseur\'s choice','Decanter choice','Decanter Fine Wine Encounter 2002','In the Decanter tasting room','Christmas choice') group by t.author;
+Select count of wines tasted by each taster in author column of \`tasting\`:

+    select t.author, count(*)
+    from tasting as t
+    join wine as w on t.wine_id = w.id
+    where author is not NULL
+      and author <> ''
+      and author not in (
+        'Rising stars',
+        'New releases',
+        'Great wine buys',
+        'Panel Tasting',
+        'Hot tip',
+        'Wine of the month',
+        'Wine of the week',
+        'Connoisseur\'s choice',
+        'Decanter choice',
+        'Decanter Fine Wine Encounter 2002',
+        'In the Decanter tasting room',
+        'Christmas choice'
+      )
+      group by t.author;

     +----------------------+----------+
     | author               | count(*) |
     +----------------------+----------+